TTSP Ltd. trading as Top Insure.

 Default on payments by clients

 Our firm will exercise its legal rights to receive payments due to it from clients (fees and insurance premiums) for services provided.
 In particular, without limitation of the generality of the foregoing, the firm will seek reimbursement for all payments made to insurers on behalf of clients where the firm has acted in good faith in renewing a policy of insurance for the client.
+We hold the right to withhold annual documents such as an insurance certificate or proof of no claims discount until any outstanding debt has been cleared from a client’s account.

 Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
 We would refer you to policy documents or product terms for the details of such provisions.